 In the figure above, the proportions of various treatments started are shown in a pie chart.
 For details, see tables 1 and 5.

-The number of treatments this year is similar to the number of treatments the year before, but there is an increase in the number of donor inseminations (IUI-D), and in oocyte freezing for autologous use.
+The number of treatments has to some extent decreased compared to previous year, but there is an increase in the number of IVF with donated sperm, and in oocyte freezing for autologous use.